iqnection-programming/iqnection-silverstripe-pages-pagebuilder/README.md

 Sections can be set to have background colors or images.
 To set background colors, you must first declare the class in your stylesheets Then add a config value for each class declared
-Each value should be a key value, where the key is the CSS hex or rgba, and the value should be the class that will be assigned to the block
+Each value should be a key value, where the key is the dropdown option label, and the value should be the class that will be assigned to the block
 ```
 IQnection\PageBuilder\Section\PageBuilderSection:
   background_colors: